Interview with Operations Director at AlteX Academy Yifei Zhao

 DJI Mavic Mini is also the only drone under 250g with a decent camera and flight control so people can try the technology without a pilot certificate.
 DJI Mavic 2 Pro is a good entry pro-level drone that we recommend to pilots starting to offer professional services.

 7. What kind of drone would you recommend to advanced users (such as a filmmaker?)
-DJI Inspire 2 is a great drone for mid-level filmmaker.
+DJI Inspire 2 is a great drone for mid-level filmmakers.

 For more high-end units, Freefly systems provide heavy-lift for Red Camera and Arri Alexa Mini.